lynnfaraday/aresmush.com/_root/tutorials/config/ooctime.md

 ---
+title: Configuring the Time System
+layout: page
 tags:
 - config
-title: Configuring the OOC time system.
 ---
-# Configuring the Time System

 To configure the OOC Time plugin: